 Create Immediate Impact

-Grow Fisher's Annual Fund
+Grow the Fisher Fund

-The Annual Fund enriches the student academic experience in so many small and critical ways, while enabling the College to meet strategic goals.
+The Fisher Fund enriches the student academic experience in so many small and critical ways, while enabling the College to meet strategic goals.
 It supports operating expenses, forming the foundation of all philanthropic giving, and bridges a critical gap supporting the mission of the College.
 It also supports campus improvements to help elevate and improve the student experience.

 An Impactful Investment

-The Spire Society, the College’s elite contributors to the Annual Fund, is a network of College leaders and dedicated supporters who invest in our students, our people, and our mission.
+The Spire Society, the College’s elite contributors to the Fisher Fund, is a network of College leaders and dedicated supporters who invest in our students, our people, and our mission.
 The collective impact of their support continues to grow.

 Your Gifts Make An Impact

 First-generation scholar Erin Turpin came to Fisher thanks to the generosity of many.
 From faculty-mentored research experiences to leadership positions with the Student Government Association, she has made the most of her Fisher experience.

 Meet Dr. Kevin Callahan, professor of chemistry.
 When school is not in session, you can find Dr. Callahan working closely with Summer Science Fellows as their faculty mentor.
 The program, funded through generous donations, creates one-on-one mentorship opportunities for students interested in research.

 Joe Current came to Fisher with a clear vision in mind.
 A recipient of the endowed Service Scholarship, he blends community engagement with courses in the natural sciences, all with the goal of earning a pharmacy degree.